 Stream survey for sea lamprey larvae assessment by electro-shocking methods; Michigan, Wisconsin, and Minnesota rivers.

-Summary: 15 different courses taught at four universities.
-Number of sections taught: 33.
-Evaluation average, all universities, all courses: 87% (with 75%="average").
+Summary: Taught 15 different courses (total of 33 sections) in remote sensing, meteorology, statis-tics, geography, and computer science at four universities.
+Research advisor for 11 PhD and Master’s students.
+Evaluation average, all universities, all courses: 87% (with 75%=”average”).

 Boston University (1995-99)

 Natural Environments: The Atmosphere (GG 101)

 Remote Sensing of the Lower Atmosphere (GG 646/446)

 Directed Studies: Problems in Climatology (GG 925)

 University of Colorado, Boulder (1982-84, 1990-95)

 Environmental Systems 1: Climate and Vegetation (GEOG 100)

 Environmental Systems 2: Soils and Landforms (GEOG 101)